Sensory Processing Disorder

 - Lack creativity and variety in play.
 For instance, your child may play with the same toys in the same manner over and over or prefer only to watch TV or videos.

 The American Academy of Pediatrics (AAP) recommends that children who show signs of a sensory problem be checked for other conditions, such as autism spectrum disorder or an anxiety disorder.
 A doctor who has special training to care for children with development and behavior concerns or a mental health professional can check for these conditions.
 Your child may also see an occupational therapist (OT).
-The OT will observe how your child stands and balances, his or her coordination, eye movements, and how your child responds to stimulation.
+The OT will observe how your child stands and balances, your child's coordination and eye movements, and how your child responds to stimulation.

 Sensory integration therapy, usually conducted by an occupational or physical therapist, is often recommended for children who have sensory processing disorder.
 It focuses on activities that challenge the child with sensory input.
 The therapist then helps the child respond appropriately to this sensory stimulus.

-Therapy might include applying deep touch pressure to a child's skin with the goal of allowing him or her to become more used to and process being touched.
-Also, play such as tug-of-war or with heavy objects, such as a medicine ball, can help increase a child's awareness of her or his own body in space and how it relates to other people.
+Therapy might include applying deep touch pressure to a child's skin with the goal of allowing the child to become more used to and process being touched.
+Also, play such as tug-of-war or with heavy objects, such as a medicine ball, can help increase a child's awareness of their own body in space and how it relates to other people.

 Although it has not been widely studied, many therapists have found that sensory integration therapy improves problem behaviors.